leaflabs/libmaple/docs/source/libmaple/contributing.rst

 The steps to submit a pull request are as follows:

-1. If you don't already have one, get a `Github account
+1. If you don't already have one, get a `GitHub account
    <https://github.com/plans>`_ (free).

 2. Fork libmaple, then clone your fork to the computer you code on.
-   Github provides detailed instructions on `forking and cloning a repository <http://help.github.com/fork-a-repo/>`_.
+   GitHub provides detailed instructions on `forking and cloning a repository <http://help.github.com/fork-a-repo/>`_.

-3. Push your commits to your Github libmaple fork (see instructions linked in Step 2 for a step-by-step walkthrough on how to do this).
+3. Push your commits to your GitHub libmaple fork (see instructions linked in Step 2 for a step-by-step walkthrough on how to do this).

 4. `Submit a pull request <http://help.github.com/pull-requests/>`_ to